 The planet now had breathable air and water, however, not enough to sustain a massive invasion of humans.
 Not mass immigration once again...!
 There were strict quotas on who would go there and why.

 But it happened.
-After 30 years, the settlement of Runaburg in Terra Arabia had 20,000 inhabitants.
+In the late 2000s, the settlement of Runaburg in Terra Arabia had 20,000 inhabitants.
 This soon became the capital of Mars.
 It was situated 17 km northwest of Burroughs Base.

 Most importantly, Mars became the virtual possession of white man.
 Only he had the drive to go there.
 It was no surprise.
 In the past, what race was most persistent in conceiving of the stars, the planets...? -- The white race.